Cost of Living in Armenia 2026: Yerevan Expenses Guide

 affordable essentials low rents

-Although living costs in Armenia are well below many world cities, you’ll still see higher prices in the capital: the national Cost of Living Index is about 41 (April 2025), while Yerevan sits at 44.3 with a Rent Index of 19.6—meaning everyday goods are moderately priced but rents remain relatively low compared with other capitals.
+Living costs in Armenia are well below many world cities.
+But you see higher prices in the capital.
+The national Cost of Living Index is about 41 (February 2026).
+Yerevan sits at 44 with a Rent Index of 20.
+This means everyday goods are moderately priced.
+Rents remain relatively low compared with other capitals.

-You’ll find that average monthly net salary after tax (~232,250 AMD / $592) covers roughly half a month’s typical living expenses by national averages, so budgeting matters.
+Average monthly net salary after tax is ~241,000 AMD / $640.
+It covers roughly half a month’s typical living expenses by national averages.
+Budgeting matters.

-Use these figures to weigh daily spending against income and compare Armenia’s Cost of Living to other capitals when planning a move or extended stay.
+Use these figures to weigh daily spending against income.
+Compare Armenia’s Cost of Living to other capitals when planning a move or extended stay.

 Housing and Rental Prices by City